lepitaxa/lepitaxa.github.io/README.md

 :point_right: **Guidelines:**
 - 16.1.
 Species segregates must be sorted strictly alphabetical relative to each other within a species aggregate.
 - 16.2.
-Species segregates must be grouped and sorted AFTER all references, common names and synonyms within a species aggregate.
+Species segregates must be grouped and sorted AFTER all common names and synonyms, but BEFORE all references within a species aggregate.
 - 16.3.
 The naming of species segregates follows Guidelines 14.2. and 14.3.
 - 16.4.
 Species segregates cannot contain subspecies, due to them often not being clearly separated themselves and them being treated similar to subspecies internally.